-If you feel like I missed a Python video tutorial and you’d like to see it on the list, please leave me a comment and I’ll check it out.
+If I missed your favorite Python video tutorial, please leave me a comment and I’ll add it to the list.

-Thus, you will most likely see results relatively fast and you can start building your first small programs sooner than you may think.
+You can see results relatively fast and start building your first small programs sooner than you may think.

 If you are looking for even more resources to learn Python, check out my favorite online Python resources, too.